Everything you need to know about Julie Morgan

 Julie Morgan is Cardiff raised and educated.
 She was born in the city and educated at Dinas Powys Primary School and Howell's School in Cardiff.

 She studied at King's College, London, gaining a BA in English in 1965.
 She also studied at Manchester University and gained a postgraduate diploma in Social Administration (CQSW) from Cardiff University.

 Before Julie became an MP, she was a social worker with Barry Social Services, and an assistant director of Barnardo's.
 She was a South Glamorgan Councillor from 1985 to 1997 and a Cardiff Councillor from 1995.

-In 1997 Julie was elected Labour MP for Cardiff North, one of only 13 women ever to have been Welsh MPs to date (read Julie's views on all-women shortlists).
-Julie worked hard to serve the people of Cardiff North as their MP for 13 years until she lost the seat by a tiny margin of 194 votes in 2010.
+In 1997 Julie was elected Labour MP for Cardiff North, one of only 13 women ever to have been Welsh MPs at the time (read Julie's views on all-women shortlists) and served as MP for 13 years until she narrowly lost the seat by a tiny margin of 194 votes in 2010.

 Julie's time in the House of Commons

 As MP for Cardiff North Julie Morgan was a member of the Justice, Welsh Affairs, and Public Administration Select Committees and of the Parliamentary Labour Party's Women's Group.